sg-s/srinivas.gs_mtools/README.md

 You can also call any function with no arguments and it will return help, if at least one argument is required for that function.
 So `Manipulate` is the same as `help Manipulate`

 I've tried to follow the style guidelines specified in `mfile style guideline.md`

+## MakePDF.m and CleanPublish.m
+`MakePDF.m` is a wrapper for MATLAB's [publish](http://www.mathworks.com/help/matlab/ref/publish.html) function that accepts a script, and makes into a PDF directly.
+It works by first using `publish` to make a .tex file, then using `pdflatex` to compile that to a PDF.
+Assumes you are working on a Unix machine with pdflatex installed.

+It uses `CleanPublish.m` to remove all the figures and log files after the PDF is compiled.

 ## textbar.m

 `textbar` is a text-based `waitbar` replacement.
 Drop it into long loops: